mwkorver/mapserver/README.md

 ## UMN Mapserver

 MapServer is an Open Source platform for publishing spatial data and interactive mapping applications to the web.
 Originally developed in the mid-1990’s at the University of Minnesota, MapServer is released under an MIT-style license, and runs on all major platforms (Windows, Linux, Mac OS X).
-MapServer is not a full-featured GIS system, nor does it aspire to be.
 See https://github.com/mapserver/mapserver

 ## Building mapserver